 Through MJF you can choose to volunteer your time on a project in an area of law which most closely matches your interests and strengths.
-In doing so, you make an enormous difference for low-income and disadvantaged Minnesotans who might otherwise go underrepresented.
+In doing so, you make an enormous difference for low-income Minnesotans who might otherwise go underrepresented.

 Here are the steps to find a position and to begin volunteering:

 - THINK about what type of volunteer opportunity you would like.
 Consider subject areas such as immigration, family law, etc.; legal skills you’d like to develop, such as legal research, client interviewing, etc.; time commitment; geographic area, etc. FILL OUT a volunteer Interest form and send it in.

 - LOOK at MJF’s available volunteer opportunities.
 You can find a listing of current opportunities by visiting an MJF office at one of the three law schools or by checking the “Explore Volunteer Opportunities” page on this website to see if an opening catches your eye.